 Nestled in the Mojave Desert and partially ringed by the McCullough Mountain Range in southern Nevada, Henderson (population 355,000) is a Las Vegas bedroom community and was incorporated just a little over 60 years ago.
 It is characterized by new master-planned communities and tract housing, particularly on the southern end of the city.
 Vegas is immediately to the northwest, and two other attractions, Lake Mead and Hoover Dam, are 20 minutes to the east.
 The area plays host to millions of tourists every year.

 The cost of living is 9% above the national average, and the median home price is $475,000, reflecting a 10% increase since last year.
 Well laid out with a newish feeling, the city has a combination of some older neighborhoods and a lot of more recently built subdivisions with Mediterranean -style homes and wide neighborhood streets.

 Solera at Anthem is a 55+ community with single family homes, duplexes and triplexes.
 Heritage at Cadence is a 55+ community by Lennar.
 Lake Las Vegas is a development around 320-acre, man-made Lake Las Vegas.
 There are at least another 15 large residential developments in the city as well.

 During the winter months, the mild weather invites residents to enjoy outdoor activities in the city's 41 parks, eight golf courses and 65 miles of walking and bicycling trails (the city's goal is to have a park within a half mile of every neighborhood).
 During the summer, temperatures can reach 110 degrees (with very, very little humidity), and most activity moves to air-conditioned indoor spaces.

 Lake Mead, 112 miles long and the largest reservoir in the U.S., is why many people live and retire here.
 The lake attracts boaters, fishermen, swimmers, hikers and campers.
-Unfortunately, though, the reservoir may not be able to sustain as much activity going forward.
-The water level fluctuates depending on the Colorado snowpack and other factors.
-In 2021, the water dropped to its lowest level since 1937, and scientists say the reservoir may never refill to its 1983 level when it was considered full.
+Unfortunately, though, the reservoir may not be able to sustain as much activity going forward as the water level continues to drop.
+Experts say the reservoir probably never refill to its 1983 level when it was considered full.